cmaughan/vklive/README.md

 ## Features
 - CTRL+ENTER to evaluate the project/shader you are viewing.
 - Can edit/save the files in modal VIM or Notepad style mode (CTRL+2 or CTRL+1).
-- Scene description for passes and geometry
+- Scene description for passes and geometry, rendertargets and textures.
 - Fragment, Vertex and Geometry Shaders have been tested so far.
 - Load/Save projects in different folders
 - All API objects are debug-labelled, including the ImGui ones, making it easy to diagnose errors in tools like NVIDIA Nsight, and find your way around.
 - Default project has background and foreground geometry and time input.
+Template examples show off features.

 ## TODO
 - More error checking of device creation problems.